School Logo

 Ott, B. (2020).
 Learner-generated graphic representations for word problems: an intervention and evaluation study in grade 3.
 Educational Studies in Mathemaitcs 105 (1), 91-113.
 [Switzerland]

-Palmér, H., & and van Bommel, J. (2020).
-The role and connection between systemization and representation when young children work on a combinatorial task.
-In O. Thiel & B. Perry (Eds.).
-Innovative Approaches in Early Childhood Mathematics.
-Routledge.
+Palmér, H., & van Bommel, J. (2020).
+The role of and connection between systematization and representation when young children work on a combinatorial task.
+European Early Childhood Education Research Journal, 26, 562 - 573.
 [Sweden]

 Papandreou, M., & Tsiouli, M. (2022).
 Noticing and understanding children’s everyday mathematics during play in early childhood classrooms, International Journal of Early Years Education, 30(4), 730-747.
 [Greece]